 candidates using Notepad or Wordpad software (which do not allow for the insertion of a header or footer) are instructed to handwrite their details as a header or footer once they have finished the examination and printed off their typed script; candidates are also supervised to ensure that they are solely performing this task and not re-reading their answers or amending their work in any way

-each page is appropriately numbered.
+each page is appropriately numbered – eg page 1 of 6.

 candidates are instructed to use a minimum 12pt font and double spacing.

 invigilators remind candidates to save their work at regular intervals.

+Where appropriate the school’s IT technician will set up an ‘autosave’ function to ensure if there is a complication or technical error, the candidate’s work is not lost.

 Printing of a candidate script will conducted in the exam room in order to maintain integrity of the examination.